JaquelineSayuri/AnalysingPosts/README.md

-# AnalysingPosts
+# AnalysingHNPosts
-A guided data analysis project from Dataquest
+A guided data analysis project from Dataquest, the database consists of posts from the website Hacker News.